miage-lille/tennis-kata/doc/02-kata.md

 This problem is easy enough that it's fun to play with, but difficult enough that it's fun to play with.
 <br/>(∩ ｀-´)⊃━ ☆ .\*･｡ﾟ

+Along this Kata we will iterate on the implementation of the game and the associated unit tests.

 ### Type Driven Development

 #### Players